 With little knowledge on the best strategies, you can use options to work the odds in your favor and make trades that have up to an 80% probability of success.
 Find out how in this free report, How Options Work—and How to Hedge Portfolios with Options.Read Your Free Report Here.

-To better understand how a conservative investor can use selling LEAPs to potentially enter into a stock position, let’s break down several scenarios using Nvidia (NVDA), a high-flying stock that’s up 60% YTD.
+To better understand how a conservative investor can use selling LEAPs to potentially enter into a stock position, let’s break down several scenarios using Nvidia (NVDA), an aggressive growth stock that’s down 51% from its highs.

 3 Strategies to Use Selling LEAPs to Buy Stock